Gatonsbey History, Family Crest & Coats of Arms

 - Origins Available:

 Gatonsbey is a name that was carried to England in the great wave of migration from Normandy following the Norman Conquest of 1066.
 It is a name for a watchman.
 The watchman was responsible for keeping guard over the gates of a castle or manor.

 Early Origins of the Gatonsbey family

-Another 267 words (19 lines of text) are included under the topic Early Gatonsbey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gatonsbey research.
+Another 137 words (10 lines of text) are included under the topic Early Gatonsbey History in all our PDF Extended History products and printed products wherever possible.

 Gatonsbey Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Gatonsbey has been recorded under many different variations, including Gattonsby, Gatensby, Gatonby, Gattenby, Gatenby and many more.